cpacker/MemGPT/docs/autogen.md

 Install web UI and get a model set up on a local web server.
 You can use [our instructions on setting up web UI](https://memgpt.readthedocs.io/en/latest/webui/).

-!!! info "Choosing an LLM / model to use"
+> 📘 Choosing an LLM / model to use

-    You'll need to decide on an LLM / model to use with web UI.
+> You'll need to decide on an LLM / model to use with web UI.
+>

-    MemGPT requires an LLM that is good at function calling to work well - if the LLM is bad at function calling, **MemGPT will not work properly**.
+> MemGPT requires an LLM that is good at function calling to work well - if the LLM is bad at function calling, **MemGPT will not work properly**.
+>

-    Visit [our Discord server](https://discord.gg/9GEQrxmVyE) and check the #model-chat channel for an up-to-date list of recommended LLMs / models to use with MemGPT.
+> Visit [our Discord server](https://discord.gg/9GEQrxmVyE) and check the #model-chat channel for an up-to-date list of recommended LLMs / models to use with MemGPT.

 ### Part 2: Get MemGPT working